-We are engaging with the community on how best to achieve affordable and acceptable levels of service. p4
+We are engaging with the community on how best to achieve affordable and acceptable levels of service, p4

-THREE OPTIONS FOR ENSURING A SUSTAINABLE FUTURE
+OPTIONS FOR ENSURING A SUSTAINABLE FUTURE

-The three scenarios which have been developed for community consideration will have varying impacts on our assets and service quality.
-The community will be engaged on three scenarios for ensuring a sustainable future.
+The options being developed for community discussion will have widely varying impacts on our assets and service quality.

+In coming months, the community will be consulted on two options for ensuring a sustainable future.
 In communicating these options, the Council will outline the following:

-- The magnitude of the financial challenge and infrastructure funding shortfall facing the LGA over the next 10 years and its impact on service levels - The need to consider community "capacity" to pay additional rates in determining the options to be presented. - The need for residents to be able to have their say on whether or not they are prepared to pay additional rates to maintain and/ or improve service levels.
+- The magnitude of the financial challenges and infrastructure funding shortfall facing the LGA over the next 10 years and its impact on service - levels, - The fairness and equity of the rating structure and the capacity of all ratepayers to pay additional rates. - The need for residents to be able to have their say on whether or not they are prepared to pay additional rates to improve service levels.

-The three scenarios, which have been developed for community consideration, will have varying impacts on our assets and service quality.
+The two options will have very different impacts on our assets and service quality.